-Fiat Chrysler, Peugeot owner agree to binding $50 billion merger deal
+Long road ahead as Fiat Chrysler, Peugeot agree $50 billion merger

-French finance minister Bruno Le Maire, meanwhile, welcomed the move to bring together Europe’s second and third biggest carmakers, while adding the French government - a key shareholder in PSA - would remain vigilant on matters including where “decision centres” are located within the new group.

-PSA and FCA (FCAU.N) announced preliminary plans six weeks ago for a 50-50 all-share tie-up that will rank as the world’s fourth-largest automaker behind Volkswagen, Toyota and the Renault-Nissan alliance.
+PARIS/MILAN (Reuters) - Fiat Chrysler and Peugeot maker PSA have struck a binding deal to create the world’s fourth biggest carmaker, and now face the challenge of winning over regulators and delivering on a pledge to slash costs without closing factories.

+Both tasks are likely to prove difficult, as two of the industry’s oldest dynasties try to combine Europe’s second and third biggest car manufacturers under the gaze of politicians and trade unions who have vowed to resist any move to cut jobs.

-The deal is aimed at helping both companies cope with slowing autos demand and the cost of building cleaner cars to meeting tougher emissions regulations.
+Success is vital to help both companies cope with a slowdown in autos demand and the cost of making cleaner vehicles to meet tougher emissions regulations.

+In a sign of the pressures on the wider industry, Sweden’s Volvo AB (VOLVb.ST) agreed on Wednesday to sell its Japan-based UD Trucks business to Isuzu Motors (7202.T) for about $2.3 billion and share technology to help cut costs.

+France’s PSA (PEUP.PA) and Italian-American Fiat Chrysler Automobiles (FCA) (FCHA.MI) announced a preliminary deal six weeks ago for an all-share merger that would create a company worth about $50 billion and unite brands such as Fiat, Jeep, Dodge, Ram and Maserati with the likes of Peugeot, Opel and DS.

+The terms were little changed in the binding deal announced on Wednesday, including a target to cut costs by 3.7 billion euros ($4.1 billion) a year without closing factories.

+However, analysts said the effective premium being paid by PSA to achieve the 50-50 split was slightly lower.

-With brands including Jeep, Dodge, Ram, Chrysler, Alfa Romeo, Maserati and Opel, the companies sold a combined 8.7 million vehicles last year, but have potential manufacturing capacity of 14 million, according to forecasters LMC Automotive.
+The companies sold a combined 8.7 million vehicles last year, but have potential manufacturing capacity of 14 million vehicles, according to forecasters LMC Automotive.

 They have yet to say precisely how they plan to tackle that potential excess, and which car platforms - or underlying vehicle structures - they will focus on, only detailing that most production would be concentrated on two platforms.

-“At this stage nothing is decided.
-We have been evaluating what the opportunities are,” PSA Chief Executive Carlos Tavares, who will head up the merged entity as CEO, told reporters.

-There is no time to lose as both PSA and FCA are “currently lagging far behind the competition in terms of technology and product range,” NordLB’s Schwope said.
+“The merged group will have to make massive savings and probably also close plants, even if the CEOs’ choice of words is different,” he said, adding large investment would be needed as both PSA and FCA are “currently lagging far behind the competition in terms of technology and product range.”

+The finance ministers of both France and Italy welcomed the deal, but also said they would closely monitor any impact on jobs in their respective countries.

+The merged company will employ around 400,000 people worldwide, and unions have warned they will resist job losses.

+FCA said it would meet unions on Friday to discuss the deal.

+(GRAPHIC: Fiat Chrysler vs Peugeot in a snapshot - here)

-PSA and FCA said in a statement they expected the deal to close in the next 12 to 15 months, and they would come up with a name over the coming months.
+PSA and FCA said in a statement they expected the deal to close in the next 12 to 15 months, and that they would come up with a name over the coming months.
+In the meantime, they will have to win over regulators in the United States and Europe.

-FCA said it would meet unions on Friday to discuss the merger.

-For a Fiat Chrysler vs Peugeot in a snapshot, click here
+“This is obviously a huge consolidation of the sector that will surely require a considerable effort in securing competition (approval) across a variety of jurisdictions and especially the European Union,” said Jonathan Branton, head of competition at global legal business DWF.

-Before the merger is completed, one of PSA’s shareholders, China’s Dongfeng Motor Group (0489.HK), will trim its 12.2% stake in the French firm by selling 30.7 million shares to PSA.
+In a move that could help smooth U.S. approval, one of PSA’s shareholders, China’s Dongfeng Motor Group (0489.HK), will trim its 12.2% stake in the French firm by selling 30.7 million shares to PSA.

 That stake was worth 679 million euros ($748 million) at the most recent closing price, and Dongfeng will have 4.5% of the merged group.
-Its smaller stake is seen as helping the deal gain regulatory approval in the United States.

-“This is the way of supporting this merger and making sure we don’t have bumps on the road,” Tavares said.
+“This is the way of supporting this merger and making sure we don’t have bumps on the road,” said PSA CEO Carlos Tavares, who will be chief executive of the combined group.

+The merger brings together the Peugeot family, which built its first vehicle around 130 years ago and still holds a stake in PSA, and Fiat’s Agnelli clan, whose scion John Elkann will chair the combined group

-PSA and FCA confirmed the new group would have an 11-strong board, with five members nominated by PSA and another five by FCA.
-These will include labour representatives from both.
+There will be an 11-strong board, with five members nominated by PSA and five by FCA, including labor representatives from both.

 Tavares, whose initial five-year term as CEO will begin once the deal has closed and gained all approvals, will have the additional seat on the board.